 Who Do I File My Claim Against?

-If you've been hit by a USPS truck, whether it's a large eighteen-wheeler or a mail delivery vehicle, you may wonder who you would direct your claim towards.
-As the USPS is run by the federal government, your case would follow different rules than if you were suing another delivery company.
+If you've been hit by a mail truck, whether it's a large eighteen-wheeler or a mail delivery vehicle, you may wonder who you would direct your claim towards.

-For example, while a claim against Fedex may be covered under the laws of the state that you had your accident in, a claim against the USPS would involve federal law as well.
-In situations like this, it's crucial to have a personal injury lawyer on your side to help with determining who you would file a claim against in a USPS truck crash claim.
+For example, while a claim against Fedex may be covered under the laws of the state that you had your accident in, a claim would involve federal law as well.
+In situations like this, it's crucial to have a personal injury lawyer on your side to help with determining who you would file a claim against in a mail truck crash claim.

-USPS accident claims can be difficult to win without proper documentation.
-When you file a claim against USPS for an auto accident, you will need to have the police report from the scene of the accident, any witness statements and contact information, medical records and invoices, and bills from a mechanic or auto body shop for damage resulting from the accident to help support the claim.
+Most accident claims can be difficult to win without proper documentation.
+When you file a claim for an auto accident, you will need to have the police report from the scene of the accident, any witness statements and contact information, medical records and invoices, and bills from a mechanic or auto body shop for damage resulting from the accident to help support the claim.

-You will also have to stay on top of your USPS claim.
+You will also have to stay on top of your PI claim.
 Claims against a government entity have a strict statute of limitations and failure to adhere will result in a denied claim.
-To stay on track with your USPS accident claim, enlist the help of a personal injury lawyer.
+To stay on track with your accident claim, enlist the help of a personal injury lawyer.

-Different Damages That May Arise From an Accident With a USPS Mail Truck
+Different Damages That May Arise From an Accident With a Mail Truck

 The damages you can recover may include: